 What else should you know?

-A: On-call Scientists matches volunteers with reputable non-governmental human rights organizations and national human rights institutions.
+A: On-call Scientists matches volunteers with reputable non-governmental human rights organizations, UN agencies, and national human rights institutions.
 In some cases volunteers may be invited to help non-governmental organizations that, while not human rights organizations, are pursuing rights-based approaches in their area of work (i.e., using international human rights standards as the basis of their work, and being operationally directed to promoting and protecting human rights).
 No placements with government agencies will be made.
-The focus of On-call Scientists is on strengthening the capacity of human rights organizations which, often under-resourced, are unable to access the scientific expertise they require to hold governments to account for their human rights responsibilities.
+The focus of On-call Scientists is on strengthening the capacity of human rights organizations which, often under-resourced, are unable to access the technical expertise they require to hold governments to account for their human rights responsibilities.

 A: As part of the registration process, host organizations must submit three credible outside references.
 SRHRL is committed to doing what we can to ensure that both volunteers and host organizations have a positive experience.